niallam22/llm-twin/INSTALL_AND_USAGE.md

 ## Install local dependencies

 You can create a Python virtual environment and install all the necessary dependencies using Poetry, by running:

 ```shell
 make install
 ```

 > [!IMPORTANT]
 > You need Python 3.11 installed!
 You can either install it globally or install [pyenv](https://github.com/pyenv/pyenv) to manage multiple Python dependencies.
 The `.python-version` file will signal to `pyenv` what Python version it needs to use in this particular project.

 After installing the dependencies into the Poetry virtual environment, you can activate your virtual environment into your current CLI by running:

 ```bash
 poetry shell
 ```

 ## Set up the data infrastructure

-We support running the entire data infrastructure (crawling, CDC, MongoDB, and Qdrant) through Docker.
-Thus, with a few commands you can quickly populate the data warehouse and vector DB with relevant data to test out the RAG, training, and inference parts of the course.
+We support running the entire data infrastructure (API, CDC listener, feature pipeline, Postgres, RabbitMQ, and Qdrant) through Docker.
+Thus, with a few commands you can quickly populate the database and vector DB with relevant data to test out the RAG and inference parts of the course.

 ### Spin up the infrastructure

 You can start all the required Docker containers, by running:

 ```shell
 make local-start
 ```

 It will take a while to run until all the Docker images are pulled or built.

 Behind the scenes it will build and run all the Docker images defined in the [docker-compose.yml](https://github.com/decodingml/llm-twin-course/blob/main/docker-compose.yml) file.

-> [!CAUTION]
+> [!NOTE]
-> For `MongoDB` to work with multiple replicas (as we use it in our Docker setup) on `macOS` or `Linux` systems, you have to add the following lines of code to `/etc/hosts`:
 >
-> ```
-> 127.0.0.1       mongo1
-> 127.0.0.1       mongo2
-> 127.0.0.1       mongo3
-> ```
->
-> From what we know, on `Windows`, it `works out-of-the-box`.
-For more details, check out this [article](https://medium.com/workleap/the-only-local-mongodb-replica-set-with-docker-compose-guide-youll-ever-need-2f0b74dd8384)
+> > If running Postgres locally via Docker (as defined in `docker-compose.yml`), ensure the `SUPABASE_DB_URL` in your `.env` file points to the Docker service (e.g., `postgresql://postgres:postgres@localhost:54322/postgres` if using default ports and credentials).
+If using Supabase Cloud, use the connection string provided by Supabase.

 > [!WARNING]
 > For `arm` users (e.g., `M macOS devices`), go to your Docker desktop application and enable `Use Rosetta for x86_64/amd64 emulation on Apple Silicon` from the Settings.
 There is a checkbox you have to check.